PavanTaddi9/Validation_sandbox/README.md

 # DS-1000 JAX Code Evaluation System

-A robust pipeline for evaluating code submissions against **JAX-converted questions from the DS-1000 benchmark**, originally containing NumPy problems that have been adapted to JAX syntax and semantics.
+A pipeline for evaluating code submissions against **JAX-converted questions from the DS-1000 benchmark**, originally containing NumPy problems that have been adapted to JAX syntax and semantics.

 ## 📋 Overview

-This system evaluates AI-generated code solutions for JAX programming problems derived from the DS-1000 benchmark.
+This system evaluates LLM-generated code solutions for JAX programming problems derived from the DS-1000 (modified)benchmark.
 Key components:

 - **Dataset Origin**: Contains questions converted from NumPy to JAX from the original DS-1000 benchmark
 - **Secure Sandboxing**: Docker containers for isolated execution